Afoot in the Porkies

 When to go: From mid-May through June, flies are a problem.
 By late September, frost has killed deer flies, horse flies and the even-worse stable fly.

-The park also has 19 wood-heated rustic cabins, $60.
-Three are open in winter.
+The park also has 19 wood-heated rustic cabins, $65.
 Most sleep four, but some sleep six or eight.
 Seven are within a mile of a trailhead, and one is handicapped-accessible; others require a hike of up to four miles.

 Cookware and tableware are provided, but guests need to bring a stove.
 Cabins on Mirror Lake, Lily Pond and Lake of the Clouds include boats.

-Reserve cabins and yurts up to a year in advance at Michigan DNR
+Reserve cabins and yurts up to six months in advance at Michigan DNR Reservations, 800-447-2757.

-The 358-page book “Porcupine Mountains Companion’’ (Nequaket Natural History Associates, $18.95), written by rangers Bob Sprague and Michael Rafferty, has lots of helpful information, including trail descriptions, tips on dealing with fly invasions and 21 pages about the cabin descriptions.
-With shipping, it’s $21.95 from the gift shop, 906-885-5283.
+The 358-page book “Porcupine Mountains Companion’’ (Nequaket Natural History Associates, $18.95), written by Bob Sprague and Michael Rafferty, has lots of helpful information, including trail descriptions, tips on dealing with fly invasions and 21 pages about the cabin descriptions.